Cologler/monkey-in-zoo-javascript/README.md

-# userjs toolkit
+# monkey-in-zoo

-A library wrap userjs for easy to use.
+**monkey-in-zoo** is a library wrap greasemonkey api for easy to use.

 Each *.js file should work alone.